New Lightsabers Coming to Dok-Ondar’s Den of Antiquities

 Star Wars: Galaxy’s Edge has no shortage of places to explore, attraction-worthy details, and cool Easter Eggs.
-This new land at Disney’s Hollywood Studios and Disneyland may only have two rides, but you’ll nonetheless want to spend a ton of time exploring its 14 acres.
+This land at Disney’s Hollywood Studios and Disneyland may only have two rides, but you’ll nonetheless want to spend a ton of time exploring its 14 acres.
+(Updated May 28, 2022.)

 High on the list of places to see is Dok-Ondar’s Den of Antiquities.
 On paper, this is “simply” Star Wars Land’s flagship gift shop.
 Located right behind Savi’s Workshop – Handbuilt Lightsabers and adjacent to Docking Bay 7, it has a fairly prominent location in Galaxy’s Edge.